maksymoliynyk/event-management-system/README.md

 - As a user, I want to be able to see who has accepted or declined an invitation.
 ### Stretch goals:
 - As a user, I want to have a nice looking web page.
+- As a user, I want to be able to log in system using email.
 - As a user, I want to have email notifications about coming events.
 - As a user, I want to have email notifications about new invitations.

 ## Development map(in priority order)
-1. Create a system, where user can log in using email.
-2. Create a system, where users can work with events using CRUD operations.
+1. Create a system, where users can work with events using CRUD operations.
-3. Add to system RSPVs management.
+2. Add to system RSPVs management.
-4. Create MVC.
+3. Create MVC.
+4. Create a system, where user can log in using email.
 5. Add email notifications.